 Keeping test mode on while removing the watermark.

 Anyhow.
-That’s all I have to say about Windows 10 ADB drivers and Ouya, you can go back to the Cyanogen Install and proceed happily with modding your Ouya.
+That’s all server has to say about Windows 10 ADB drivers and Ouya, you can go back to the Cyanogen Install and proceed happily with modding your Ouya.

 +++END OF LINE